open-innovations/register-of-members-interests-proto/src/docs/index.md

   a unique and validated identifier for a company could theoretically enable the automatic filling of company name and address.
 This is not currently used.

-#### State
+#### Ruleset

-States make features available (or by omission, not available).
+Rulesets make features available (or by omission, not available).
-Each state belongs to a scope, allowing irrelevant information (e.g. features from another scope) to be ommitted from consideration.
+Each ruleset belongs to a scope, allowing irrelevant information (e.g. features from another scope) to be ommitted from consideration.

-States are defined in the `src/_data/states/` folder, and contain the following properties:
+Rulesets are defined in the `src/_data/rulesets/` folder, and contain the following properties:

-* `name` A human intelligible name for the state
+* `name` A human intelligible name for the ruleset
-* `description` A brief description of the state
+* `description` A brief description of the ruleset
 * `scope` The scope to which this applies
-* `order` A numerical value to affect the order of state display
+* `order` A numerical value to affect the order of ruleset display
-* `available` A list of the fully-qualified feature names that the state provides.
+* `available` A list of the fully-qualified feature names that the ruleset provides.
   Lists of currently defined features can be found on [the features pages](/features/).

 <html>{{ comp.mermaid.script() | safe }}</html>